Withholding

 Termination Pay

-If an employee is fired or quits, they should receive final pay on the regular payday.
+- If an employee quits or is terminated, Wisconsin law requires that they be paid their final wages on the next regular payday.

 More information